NordicSemiconductor/pc-nrfconnect-launcher/doc/docs/installing_apps.md

-# Installing nRF Connect for Desktop apps
+# Installing apps in nRF Connect for Desktop

 All applications available from nRF Connect for Desktop share the same installation instructions.